Leon Spinks: Rematch

 His second match with Ali, at the Louisiana Superdome on September 15, 1978, went badly for Spinks.
 A now-in-shape Ali—with better, sharper tactics—rarely lost control, winning back his title by a unanimous fifteen-round decision.
 Ali regained the title, becoming the first three-time lineal heavyweight champion.
 Spinks was never given a rematch; Ali retired after the fight (although he came out of retirement a few years later to fight Larry Holmes and Trevor Berbick).

 Career development

 Spinks's next fight, his only one in 1979, was at Monte Carlo, where he was knocked out in the first round by future WBA world heavyweight champion Gerrie Coetzee.
 In the following fight, Spinks defeated former world title challenger and European title holder Alfredo Evangelista by a knockout in round 5.
-He then fought to a draw in with Eddie López, scored a knockout over Kevin Isaac in May, and, in October, beat the WBC's top-ranked challenger, Bernardo Mercado, by a knockout in round nine on the undercard of Muhammad Ali vs. Larry Holmes.
+He then fought to a draw in with Eddie López, scored a knockout over Kevin Isaac in May, and, in October, beat the WBC's top-ranked challenger, Bernardo Mercado, by a knockout in round nine on the undercard of Larry Holmes vs. Muhammad Ali.